alyboba/cfms-website.github.io/src/site/_drafts/call-for-applications-travel-awards-to-agm-2017.md

 ---
 title: 'Call for Applications: Travel Awards to AGM 2017'
 date: 2017-08-03 00:00:00
-description: "The CFMS and MD Financial Management have set aside funds to provide for\_travel awards for students interested in attending our Annual General Meeting, held September 22-24, 2017 in Ottawa, Ontario.
-Details can be found here."
+description: "The CFMS and MD Financial Management have set aside funds to provide for\_travel awards for students interested in attending our Annual General Meeting, held September 22-24, 2017 in Ottawa, Ontario."
 categories:
 lang: en
 ---